VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 #### PoC Collection

-Read on for more info, but here's the PoC's just in case you just want to see it in action!
+Read on for more info, but here's the PoC's just in case you just want to see it in action, thanks to the BugPoC HTTP Repeater!

 | PoC | Link | Password |
 |-----|------|----------|